 Your baby doesn’t need to form words in order to communicate; simple noises, gurgles and coos in response to your voice come instinctively, and in time, you will know what they mean.
 Your baby may even turn his head towards your voice as you are speaking.

 The comfort of mum

 Your baby now feels comforted by your touch and soothed when you or your partner holds them.
 Don’t worry about your two-month-old getting overly dependant on cuddles – hold and comfort them whenever they need it.
+However, a cuddle from someone unfamiliar may cause tears.
 Many babies also start to comfort themselves by sucking their fingers or thumb or by using a dummy.

 Feeding their development

 Night feeds continue to play an important role in your 2-month-old baby’s development.
 They provide the nutrition needed for growth, while enabling your body to produce prolactin, the hormone that maintains your milk supply1.